When we talk about building a DevOps organisation - what do we mean?

 Read more...

-Doing DevOps
+Human DevOps

-Join my newsletter for regular views and news all about doing effective, essential DevOps.
-I dive into the human factors that make successful DevOps organizations and the teams and platforms at the heart of your socio-technical systems.
-From team setup, to maximizing performance through fast flow to tools and techniques.
+DevOps at is the heart of modern software systems.
+In my regular newsletter, I dive into the human factors that make successful engineering organizations where teams and platforms thrive at the heart of your socio-technical systems.
+From leadership to team setup, maximizing performance, tools and techniques.

-Read more from Doing DevOps
+Read more from Human DevOps